trigger/trigger/docs/experimental.rst

         r10.addBoth(dev.close)

-As you can be observed, we can continue to make asynchronous calls without having to restart the running process.
+We can continue to make asynchronous calls without having to restart the running process.
 With this in mind we could perform an action if the device is not running on our minimum baseline version.
 This could be achieved like so:

 ::